davidtwco/rfcs/text/0000-build-std/4-proposal.md

 `panic-abort-tests` is stabilised, the standard library can be built with the profile's panic strategy even for tests and benchmarks.

-Cargo will not inspect the `RUSTFLAGS` environment variable for compilation flags that would require additional crates to be built for compilation to succeed.
+In line with Cargo's stance on not parsing the `RUSTFLAGS` environment variable, it will not be checked for compilation flags that would require additional crates to be built for compilation to succeed.

 *See the following sections for future possibilities:*